 The morning finally arrived.
 I catch a taxi to the airport 5 hours before the flight because I expect the airport to be chaotic.
 The streets are still.
 The taxi driver plays quiet sad Nepali folk songs.
 I look at the disaster in the streets and the tent cities that have arisen.
 I feel a sense of sadness and guilt that I am leaving.
 It seems bad to be leaving when I could be helping.

 Even in this earthquake the dichotomy of escape and value is present.
-I was desperate to leave a few hours ago, now I want to stay and help.
-I’ll be returning to Kathmandu in two weeks and I resolve to help then.
+I was desperate to leave a few hours ago, but now I want to stay and help.
+I’ll be returning to Kathmandu in two weeks and I’m resolved to help then.
 No doubt when I come back I’ll wish I hadn’t.